9.1 Learning and Improvement Framework

 - Improvement must be sustained through regular monitoring and follow up so that the findings from these reviews make a real impact on improving outcomes for children.

-SSCB will promote learning from a ‘full range of reviews and audits’ which are aimed at driving improvements.
-SSCB will monitor practice improvements and impact via the Strategic Case Review group, Child Death Overview Panel, the Quality Assurance group and the Learning and Development group.
-This may also include learning and improvements agreed by SSCB sub groups.
+SSCP will promote learning from a ‘full range of reviews and audits’ which are aimed at driving improvements.
+SSCP will monitor practice improvements and impact via the Strategic Case Review group, Child Death Overview Panel, the Quality Assurance group and the Learning and Development group.
+This may also include learning and improvements agreed by SSCP sub groups.

 4. Roles and Responsibilities